Thomas Pitera: Criminal career

 Pitera's approach to murder and body disposal was cold-hearted and clinical.
 He used the Staten Island graveyard because he believed that the damp soil would accelerate decomposition and the wildlife refuge would ensure the bodies were not discovered during construction projects.
 Pitera studied books on dissection and carried a special tool kit for cutting up bodies.
 He always insisted on burying corpses deep enough so that police dogs could not locate their scents.
 Before burying body parts, he either wrapped them in plastic or placed them in suitcases.
 Pitera's weakness was that he enjoyed keeping jewelry and other souvenirs of his work.

 On June 4, 1990, Pitera was indicted for heading a drug dealing crew and for his involvement in seven murders, including the 1988 Johnson murder.
-Investigators alleged that Pitera had been involved in as many as sixty murders.
+Investigators alleged he had been involved in as many as 30 murders.
 Pitera's crew sold about 220 pounds of cocaine per year, multiple kilos of heroin and hundreds of pounds of marijuana.
-FBI agents discovered more than sixty automatic weapons, knives, swords, and literature such as The Hitman's Handbook and Kill or Be Killed, which dealt primarily with assassination techniques as well as torture and the dismemberment of cadavers, in Pitera's apartment in Gravesend.
+Drug Enforcement Administration (DEA) agents discovered more than sixty automatic weapons, knives, swords, and literature such as The Hitman's Handbook and Kill or Be Killed, which dealt primarily with assassination techniques as well as torture and the dismemberment of cadavers, in Pitera's apartment in Gravesend.